 A complex process-based model like ACASA requires a large number of input parameters.
 In this study, 24 parameters were of interest and concurrently varied to create 20 000 random parameter sets, which is very few with regard to the number of parameters.
 A much larger number of parameter sets would be required to sample the whole range of variation in combinations of parameters, which would hardly be realizable due to the large computational power required.
-However, as with Prihodko et al. (2008), who had an even larger number of parameters, we expect that an important range of the parameter space is already covered by 20 000 model runs.
+However, as with Prihodko et al. (2008), who had an even larger number of parameters, we expect that an important range of the parameter space is already covered by 20000 model runs.
+Furthermore, we performed our analysis with different numbers of parameter sets for IOP-1 (5000, 7500, 10000, 12500, 15000, 17500) and compared the resulting uncertainty bounds and lists of sensitive parameters to the analysis of 20 000 parameter sets.
+Again, differences for the three fluxes were observed.
+For the sensible heat flux uncertainty bounds were not significantly different from the analysis of 20000 parameter sets for all smaller sample sizes, whereas for the latent heat flux and the NEE no difference was found for sample sizes larger than 7500 and 15000, respectively.
+Furthermore, the lists of sensitive parameters comprised the same parameters that appeared in the same order for sample sizes of 15000 and larger, with the exception of the last (jmax25) and the last two (ejmax, vcmax25) parameters for the latent heat flux and the NEE (Table 4), respectively, which only appeared for some of the smaller sample sizes and the final 20000 parameter sets.
+Thus, we feel confident that a sample size of 20 000 parameter sets ensures stable results for all three fluxes.

-In order to not only cover a larger range of variation in combinations of parameters but also to reduce the problem of parameter equifinality, the results of the present GLUE analysis could be used to fix relatively insensitive parameter values, to constrain parameter ranges and to improve the model structure for a subsequent GLUE analysis (Prihodko et al., 2008).
+However, the significance of this study is limited in that it is conditional not only on the meteorological conditions covered by the input data but also on the sets of parameters.
+On the one hand we wanted to assess the general ability of the ACASA model to reproduce measured fluxes for our site.
+Thereby, indications for weaknesses in the model structure were revealed (see Sect.
+4.3).
+On the other hand, to not only cover a larger range of variation in combinations of parameters but also to reduce the problem of parameter equifinality, the results of the present GLUE analysis could be used to fix relatively insensitive parameter values, to constrain parameter ranges and to improve the model structure for a subsequent GLUE analysis (Prihodko et al., 2008).
 Alternatively, Schulz et al. (2001) not only suggest prescribing as many parameter values as possible using measurements to reduce the degrees of freedom, but also mention the gap between scales of measured parameters and parameters needed to run models.
 For the photosynthesis parameters, this is especially evident, where parameters of the gas exchange response of a few sample leaves is used as average leaf parameterization of the entire stand.